 National Centre of Competence in Research

-At the programme’s final policy event, politicians and researchers will comment on the potential of North-South research networks and discuss the role of politics vis-à-vis successful development cooperation.
+At the programme’s final policy event, 4 June 2013, politicians and researchers discussed the potential of North-South research networks and debated the role of politics vis-à-vis successful development cooperation.

 Link to flyer (English / PDF 178 KB)

 Photos of event

 Clips of the following programme-supported films were shown at the event to illustrate the value of research partnerships:

 Co-treating faecal sludge and solid waste [excerpt]The other silk road [excerpt]Monitoring of brucellosis control in Mongolia [excerpt]Mount Kenya: solving water conflicts [excerpt]

 You can search for publications by former members of the NCCR North-South programme on this web page.
 However, for technical reasons, not all publications are listed.
 You may also use the quick links listed below to access NCCR North-South special publication series, including Dialogues, Perspectives volumes, global and regional policy briefs, newsletters, and more.